ctphoenix/Python-Course-Material/chapter5.md

 In this case study, we will analyze a dataset consisting of an assortment of wines classified as "high quality" and "low quality" and will use the k-Nearest Neighbors classifier to determine whether or not other information about the wine helps us correctly predict whether a new wine will be of high quality.

 *** =instructions
--  Read in the data as a `pandas` dataframe.
+-  Read in the data as a `pandas` dataframe using `pd.read_csv`.
 The data can be found at `https://s3.amazonaws.com/demo-datasets/wine.csv`.

 *** =hint
 - `pd.read_csv` will work directly!